Miranda Aldhouse-Green

-Miranda Jane Aldhouse-Green, (née Aldhouse; born 24 July 1947) is a British archaeologist and academic, known for her research on the Iron Age and the Celts.
+Miranda Jane Aldhouse-Green, (born 24 July 1947) is a British archaeologist and academic, known for her research on the Iron Age and the Celts.
 She was Professor of Archaeology at Cardiff University from 2006 to 2013.
 Until about 2000, she published as Miranda Green or Miranda J. Green.
 (Note: Wells, Peter S., "Review Article: Who, Where, and What Were the Celts?
 The World of the Celts by Simon James; Pagan Celtic Ireland: The Enigma of the Irish Iron Age by Barry Raftery; Celtic Britain by Charles Thomas; Celtic Goddesses: Warriors, Virgins and Mothers by Miranda Green; The World of the Druids by Miranda J. Green; Celtic Sacred Landscapes by Nigel Pennick", American Journal of Archaeology, Vol. 102, No. 4 (Oct., 1998), pp. 814–816, JSTOR, where two of her books, both published in 1997, use different forms.)

 Early life and education

 She took her first degree at Cardiff University, her MLitt at Lady Margaret Hall, Oxford in 1974, and a PhD from The Open University in 1981.